Monkbreh/MHFU-Texture-Port/ULJM05500/Actual readme.txt

-Copy All files from ULUS10391 except textures.ini if using FUC
+Copy All files from ULUS10391 except textures.ini and UI/FU if using FUC